Create a portfolio-ready body of work in a cutting-edge design department

 Design Media Arts Summer Institute Program

-During the two-week program, students explore a variety of media examining different practices and design methods applied to the domains of graphic design (Print), net art (Net), immersive 3D worldbuilding (Worlds), and motion design (Motion).
+During the two-week program, students explore a variety of media examining different practices and design methods applied to the domains of graphic design 2D Image, Net, 3D worldbuilding, and motion Design.
 Broadly addressing a common theme, all four classes contribute to the creation of an integrated, multi-media exhibition at the end of the residency.
 Each class is taught by an instructor and program assistant; class size is limited to a maximum of 20 students.

 All four classes below will relate to and influence each other, and they will contribute to the creation of an integrated, final, multi-media project.